Liquorice Fish Books

 We live in a time when we're led to believe our options are limited.
 Our imaginations are colonised and co-opted by manufactured images and visions of our landscape that are deliberately constrained and ulterior in intent.
 Many of the words we use to express ourselves have been suborned, whilst others have been marginalised, ridiculed because they are no longer "fit for purpose".
 And what is our purpose?
 To aspire, to strive, to do nothing unless it returns monetary profit.

 Our world is shrinking because we are being told there is less here than meets the eye or heart.

-Liquorice Fish Books hopes you will find much to inspire, to surprise, to vitalise, to enjoy and fall deeply in love with in these and forthcoming projects.
+Liquorice Fish Books hopes you will find much to inspire, to surprise, to enjoy and fall deeply in love with in these and forthcoming projects.
 Joins us and become part of a community where the imagination and the word exist without boundary.

 Liquorice Fish Books' commissioning editor is Adam Craig, the author of the innovative anti-novel, Vitus Dreams.